When you get the “no service” message and you are absolutely sure there is no hardware or SIM card issue then you probably hold a Blacklisted iPhone.

-In this article, I will show you how a blacklist check will indicate the solution you really need if it is available at the moment but also the major difference between unlocking and removing the blacklist status.
+In this article, I will show you how to unlock your blacklisted iPhone with a blacklist check which will indicate what solution you really need and if it is available at the moment.

-Each iPhone (to be exact every cell phone) is recognized by a unique IMEI number and all of them are stored in GSMA and GSX databases.
-GSMA is owned by Mobile Networks while GSX by Apple.
+Each iPhone is recognized by a unique IMEI number and that information is stored in GSMA and GSX databases.
+GSMA is owned by Mobile networks and GSX is owned by Apple.

-- The original owner reports the iPhone as lost or stolen on its network
+1. The original owner reports an iPhone as Lost or stolen to its carrier.

-- When replaced due to insurance claims or illegal hardware replacement
+2. When an iPhone is replaced due to insurance claims or illegal hardware replacement.

-- When the iPhone takes part in fraud.
-This can happen because of illegal purchase or when the device is involved in illegal activities (eg used in a bank robbery)
+3. When the iPhone is involved in fraud activity.
+This could happen if your device is involved in illegal activity, for example in a bank robbery.

-So, whenever any of the above applies, the iPhone IMEI will become bad and the signal will be lost.
-But thankfully, not forever.
+So if any of these cases apply to your iPhone, the iPhone IMEI will become bad, and the signal will be lost.
+But do not worry, there might be a solution.

 The restrictions of a blacklisted IMEI

-So when an IMEI is reported as blacklisted, the iPhone doesn’t work within the reference country.
-At the same time, however, it is fully functional in all the rest if it’s SIM unlocked.
+So when an IMEI is reported as blacklisted, the iPhone does work with the country that is blacklisted in.
+At the same time, it may be fully functional in the rest of the world if the SIM of the iPhone is unlocked.

 The difference between blocked and blacklisted

-Before I go ahead I have to emphasize the confusion between blocked and blacklisted iPhone.
+Before I go ahead I have to emphasize the confusion between blocked and blacklisted iPhones.

 When unpaid bills are accumulated (usually more than 2) then the network blocks the iPhone until they are paid off.